-According to 2017-2018 data from the U.S. Department of Education found that students who graduated in 2015-2017 with a master’s degree in physiology and pathology sciences made a median starting salary of $40,400 during the early years of their career.
+According to 2017-2018 data from the U.S. Department of Education, students who graduated with a master’s degree in physiology have a median salary of $40,400 during the early years of their career.
 During this timeframe, most salaries fell between $39,400 (25th percentile) and $43,750 (75th percentile).

 Salaries According to BLS

 Average salaries range from $83,600 to $122,320 (25th to 75th percentile) for careers related to physiology.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.